brettmariani923/privacy-policy.md/README.md

 Users can:

-Enable or disable monitoring anytime
+Enable or disable monitoring

-Modify or delete blocked sites
+Edit or delete blocked websites

-Change the accountability email
+Change their accountability email

-Remove the extension to stop all monitoring
+Remove Scout at any time

-View the extension’s source code
+Review the extension’s internal source code

-Request deletion of subscription data
+Request deletion of subscription-related data

 📌 8.
 Children’s Privacy